 The Open Documentation initiative brings together everyone involved in SAP documentation, from the authors and software developers to you, the readers.
 Collectively we aim to improve our content so that it’s easier to use.
-In March this year, we added two new buttons to the SAP Help Portal pages for SAP AI Core and SAP AI Launchpad: The Edit button lets you contribute directly to our documentation and the Feedback button lets you report an issue to us.
+For that reason, we’ve added two new options to the SAP Help Portal pages for SAP AI Core and SAP AI Launchpad: The Edit page option lets you contribute directly to our documentation and the Create issue option lets you provide feedback to us.

 What Do You Need?

-Both the Edit and Feedback buttons take you to a repository hosted on www.github.com, so you’ll need an account with GitHub.
+Both the Edit page and Create issue options take you to a repository hosted on www.github.com, so you’ll need an account with GitHub.
 It’s free and easy to set up.
 You can find out how to create your account here.

 How Does It Work?

-Once you’ve set up your GitHub account, open the documentation for SAP AI Core or SAP AI Launchpad and decide whether you want to change the documentation directly or simply raise an issue for our authors to look at.
+Once you’ve set up your GitHub account and signed in, open the documentation for SAP AI Core or SAP AI Launchpad and decide whether you want to change the documentation directly or simply raise an issue for our authors to look at.

 Suggesting a Change